-Doctoral Tuition and Financial Aid
+PhD Tuition and Financial Aid

 In exchange for a nine-month stipend (September - May), students may be funded as a Teaching Assistant to support School of Nursing courses at up to 16 hours a week.
-The stipend for 2015-2016 is $23,500.
+The stipend for 2020-2021 is $28,107.

 Funding from the federal government such as NIH training grants (T32s), professional organizations or foundations, or other external agencies may be available for students if their research goals and objectives are a good fit for the source of funding.
-The doctoral program leadership will carefully determine possible sources of external funding for accepted students.
-Additionally, our current students are successful at obtaining prestigious pre-doctoral NRSA awards from the National Institute of Nursing Research that can fund doctoral study.
+The PhD program leadership will carefully determine possible sources of external funding for accepted students.
+Additionally, our current students are successful at obtaining prestigious pre-doctoral NRSA awards from the National Institute of Nursing Research that can fund PhD study.

 As funding may not be able to cover all expenses, supplemental employment may be helpful.
 Students funded as Teaching Assistants or through external funding and who are in good academic standing may work a maximum of 10 hours per week in a supplemental job.